StackGuardian/terraform-provider-stackguardian/docs/DOCS.md

 [...]
 ```

-Finally, the provider can be configured from environment variables:
+* The provider configuration should be passed from external environment variables:
 ```
 $ export STACKGUARDIAN_ORG_NAME="YOUR_SG_ORG"
 $ export STACKGUARDIAN_API_KEY="YOUR_SG_KEY"
 ```

-If you do not have any API key for your organization yet, you can generate one on the
-StackGuardian App by going to "Organization settings > API Keys".
+If you do not have any API key for your organization yet, you can generate one on the StackGuardian App by going to "Organization settings > API Keys".

 ## Example: Workflow